ValentinaPeona/Genomics25TEs/TE_tutorial_2.0.md

 LIB=$OUTDIR/RepeatModeler2/consensi.fa.classified
 ```

 As first thing, let's look at the manual of the tool.
-To do that just call the `RepeatMasker` command and then the `RepeatMasker --help` command (the second prints a very long version of the manual) and read the options.
+To do that just call the `RepeatMasker -help` command (it prints a very long manual) and explore the options.
 Which options would you use?
 Below the command I used.

 <details>